junbinzhao/FluxCalR/README.md

     *1.5x* length of the window width and calculate the fluxes based on the best linear regression (i.e. largest R2).
 After the calculations are done, a graph with regression lines plotted on the CO2 and/or CH4 concentration time series will pop up for checkup purposes.

+To report problems, seek support or contribute, please contact the author Junbin Zhao (junbinzhao1985@gmail.com).

 **Please cite the package as:**

 Junbin Zhao (2018).
-FluxCalR: calculate CO<sub>2</sub> and CH<sub>4</sub> gas fluxes measured with static chamber method.
+FluxCalR: a R package for calculating CO<sub>2</sub> and CH<sub>4</sub> gas fluxes from static chambers.
 R package version 0.1.0. https://github.com/junbinzhao/FluxCalR/